doars/doars/packages/doars/README.md

 ### d-html

 Set the inner html of the element.
-The directive's value should be a function expression returning the HTML to set.
-The inner HTML is only updated if differs from the current value.
+The directive's value should be a function expression returning the HTML to set, or a promise resolving into the HTML to set.
+The inner HTML is only updated if it differs from the current value.

 #### Modifiers